cloudarchtn/FlyingMonkeyExpress/README.md

 # FlyingMonkeyExpress

 This problem set is deceptively simple however the details does allow the developer skills to shine.
+I am fairly pleased with my progress, given I have not done any TF coding in a number of years and had no existing development environment.
+The challenges presented are certainly not insurmountable and the progress was limited solely by the time restriction.
 There were a number of challenges encountered on this project
 <ol>
 <li>No local TF environment for development - this was solved by</li>